A Beginner's Guide to Buying a Patio Umbrella

 - Single-pole construction - Unlike a residential umbrella, a commercial model will likely be built with a single pole instead of two poles threaded together.
 This reduces maintenance and chance of breakage.

-- Canopy - A commercial canopy typically uses high-grade fabrics and comes in a wide variety of colors to match the palette of your home or office.
+- Canopy style - A commercial canopy typically uses high-grade fabrics and comes in a wide variety of colors to match the palette of your home or office.

-Browse all commercial patios
+Browse all commercial patio umbrellas

 The latest patio umbrellas come with a wide variety of feature you’ll have to consider.
 Not every model has every option, but deciding which ones are necessary for you should help you make the right decision.